markd2/RandomLearning/Games/maths/readme.md

 # Notes

 * Dot Product: A dot B is a0 * b0 + a1 * b2 + a2 * b2 ...
-  - directional relationship between A and B, how much A is pointing in the direction of B
+  - scalar directional relationship between A and B, how much A is pointing in the direction of B
   - if dot product > 0 : vectors point in the same direction
   - if dot product < 0 : vectors point in opposite direction
   - if dot product == 0 : vectors are perpendicular